shravan188/how-i-learnt-x-in-y-days/data_engineer_bootcamp_dataexpertio.md

 3. What is difference b/w execute script and execute query in pgadmin?
 4. What is the difference b/w procedural code and SQL in Postgres?
 Why is this difference not there in SQL server?
 5. https://stackoverflow.com/questions/54351802/how-i-can-run-parts-of-sql-query-separate-in-pgadmin4
+6. Suppose we have to fill the cumulative table till 2021, should we have to manually do it from 1996 to 2021, or is there a shorter way?
+7. The code above keeps adding rows with null values for season_stats column, even after player has retired.
+Can we improve that?

 ### References
 1. https://neon.tech/postgresql/postgresql-tutorial/postgresql-data-types